sdonatti/nd892-project-dnn-speech-recognizer/README.md

 ![ASR Pipeline](./images/pipeline.png)

 This project develops a recurrent neural network that functions as part of an end-to-end (A)utomatic (S)peech (R)ecognition pipeline.
-It converts raw audio from [LibriSpeech](https://www.openslr.org/12) data into feature representations and uses them to generate transcribed text.
+It converts raw audio from [LibriSpeech](https://www.openslr.org/12) ASR corpus into Spectrogram or MFCC feature representations and uses them to generate transcribed text automatically.

 ### Requirements